 “By silence I hear other men’s imperfections, and conceal my own.”

 Which of Zeno’s paradoxes is your favorite and why?
-Please leave a comment below.
-If you enjoyed this post, please share, subscribe, and press the follow button.
+Please leave a comment below and don’t forget to subscribe.
 Thank you!

 - Palmer, John, “Zeno of Elea”, The Stanford Encyclopedia of Philosophy (Summer 2021 Edition), Edward N. Zalta (ed.)